aromatt/xtemp/README.md

   [COMMAND]...
 Command to execute with tempfile arguments

 Options:
-  -n, --batch-size <BATCH_SIZE>  Number of lines per batch. xtemp will write batch_size
+  -n, --batch-size <BATCH_SIZE>  Number of lines per batch (size of tempfile pool) -J, --replstr <REPLSTR>        Replacement string for tempfile arguments (if not specified,
+                                 tempfiles are appended as
+                                 trailing arguments)
-                                 lines to batch_size tempfiles, and pass those tempfiles as arguments to the command -J, --replstr <REPLSTR>        Replacement string for tempfile arguments.
-If not specified, tempfiles are appended as trailing arguments --keep-newlines            Keep newlines when writing lines to tempfiles (default: strip newlines)
+      --keep-newlines            Keep newlines when writing lines to tempfiles (default: strip newlines)
+  -l, --list                     Instead of passing all tempfiles as arguments, pass a single file
-  -h, --help                     Print help
+                                 containing a list of the tempfile paths -h, --help                     Print help
   -V, --version                  Print version
 ```